shiralima/social-app/README.md

 ### Basic Explanation
 This app is a social feed app.
 It features an infinite scroll feed with posts and comments.
-For every post, we have these components: author, content, creation date, likes, comments, and an optional image URL.
+For every post, we have these components: author, content, creation date, likes, comments (optional), and an image (optional).
 In comments, we have these components: author and content.

 ### Technologies
 - TypeScript